code-by-dom/Code-by-dom/README.md

 # 💫 About Me:
-I‘m new to the IT-Space but right now I‘m learning phyton and trying to understand AI.
-I want to help the community with Open-Source Projects.
+I’m new to the IT space, but I’m currently learning Python and working to understand AI.
+My goal is to contribute to the community through open-source projects.

 # 💻 Tech Stack: